al1az1z1/composer-prediction-project/README.md

 - Train and evaluate both models on the dataset
 - Compare the performance of both models
 - Generate insights for genre/composer classification using deep learning

+## Target Variable

+The primary target variable in this project is the **composer** of each MIDI file.
+The dataset contains works from the following composers:

+- Bach
+- Beethoven
+- Chopin
+- Mozart

 ## Models